juniper3lee12/Hobby-Explorer/README.md

 # Technologies

 - The user interface is created using CSS, HTML, and Javascript.
-- This web application uses Express.js handle the server side.
+- This web application uses Express.js to handle the server side.

 # Resources